 Great Trails

-Within the coastal community called Lighthouse Country, are the villages of Qualicum Bay, Bowser and Deep Bay.
-The area offers miles of shoreline on the Strait of Georgia with numerous beaches for swimming, and some great walking and hiking trails.
+The villages of Qualicum Bay, Bowser, and Deep Bay are within the coastal community of Lighthouse Country.
+The area offers miles of shoreline on the Strait of Georgia, numerous beaches for swimming or sightseeing, and some great walking and hiking trails.

-A few of our favourite trails in the area are Rosewall Creek Falls and the Lighthouse Trail.
+A few of my favourite trails in the area are Rosewall Creek Falls and the Lighthouse Trail.

 Deep Bay Marine Field Centre

-In the same Lighthouse Country area, you can find the Deep Bay Marine Field Centre.
+You can find the Deep Bay Marine Field Centre in Lighthouse Country.

-This unique green research facility has been designed to host a wide variety of public education activities.
-You can take a guided or self-guided tour around the facility while viewing a variety of local species in the aquariums and touch tanks.
-While you are there, research scientists are hard at work in their labs which you can view from the mezzanine.
-You are also able to explore the wetland habitat adjacent to the station.
+This unique green research facility has been designed to host various public education activities.
+You can take a guided or self-guided tour around the facility while viewing various local species in the aquariums and touch tanks.
+While you are there, research scientists are hard at work in their labs, which you can view from the mezzanine.
+You can also explore the wetland habitat adjacent to the station.

-Important Information: If you are expecting an aquarium experience much like those found in many larger cities around the world, you will be disappointed.
-This is a research station first and foremost.
+Important Information: If you expect an aquarium experience like those found in many larger cities worldwide, you will be disappointed.
+This is a research station, first and foremost.
+Tours are only available from May to early September.

 Royston

-If you are following all the recommended stops along the Oceanside Route, by now you are probably feeling a bit peckish.
+If you follow all the recommended stops along the Oceanside Route, you probably feel a bit peckish by now.
 We suggest heading into the King Fisher Resort.
-There you can enjoy delectable delights at either AQUA Bistro & Wine Bar or Ocean7 Restaurant, both with incredible views and beautiful surroundings.
+The on-site restaurant offers delectable delights, and you can enjoy incredible views and beautiful surroundings.
+Make sure to wander around the beautiful garden.

-And, of course, if you planned ahead, a spa treatment while there would be an amazing bonus to your trek!
+And, of course, if you planned ahead, a spa treatment while there would be a fantastic bonus to your trek!
 (We recommend the Hydropath for a truly unique experience.)

 Seaside Trail

-Just down the way at the end of Hilton Rd., there is a great trail.
-Royston Seaside Trail offers a picnic area and shelter, viewing platform, and an accessible path for those with mobility issues.
+Just down the way, at the end of Hilton Rd., there is a great trail.
+Royston Seaside Trail offers a picnic area and shelter, a viewing platform, and an accessible path for those with mobility issues.

-Make sure to check out the shipwrecks (viewable from the beach at the end of Hilton Road).
-At least 14 twice-retired ships were sunk to make a lovely rusting breakwater in this Comox Harbour.
+Check out the shipwrecks (viewable from the beach at the end of Hilton Road).
+Starting in the late 1930s and over a few decades, 14 twice-retired ships were drilled full of holes and strategically sunk to make a lovely rusting breakwater in Comox Harbour.

 Courtenay / Comox